pulumi/pulumi-hugo/themes/default/content/challenge/one-quickstart.md

 pulumi preview --policy-pack policy --policy-pack-config swag.json
 ```

 Congratulations!
 You completed the first Pulumi Challenge.
 If you'd like to tear down all of these resources, run `pulumi destroy -y`.
 Otherwise, have fun playing around with your new serverless application!
-Add whatever you like, or try one of the many other Pulumi Blueprints.
+Add whatever you like, or try one of the many other Pulumi Architecture Templates.
 Your swag will be in the mail shortly!
 Note that you'll only get one piece no matter how many times you submit :)

 Wanna yell it from the rooftops?
 Write a blog or post a quick video about it?
 Let us know and we'll send you an extra, super secret piece of swag!
 Tag us on social media, or email us at [da@pulumi.com](mailto:da@pulumi.com).